Top 10 Strangest Borders In The World Today

 Photo: Library Road Trip

-The Haskell Free Library and Opera House (French: Bibliothèque et salle d'opéra Haskell) is a Victorian building that straddles the Canada–United States border, in Rock Island (now part of Stanstead), Quebec and Derby Line, Vermont, respectively.
-The Opera House opened on June 7, 1904, having deliberately been built on the international border.
-It was declared a heritage building by both countries in the 1970s and 1980s.
+The Haskell Free Library and Opera House (French: Bibliothèque et salle d'opéra Haskell) is a Victorian structure that spans the Canada-United States border in Rock Island (now part of Stanstead), Quebec and Derby Line, Vermont.
+The Opera House, which was purposefully built on the international border, opened on June 7, 1904.
+Both countries designated it as a heritage structure in the 1970s and 1980s.

-The library has two different addresses: 93 Caswell Avenue, Derby Line, Vermont, and 1 rue Church (Church Street), Stanstead, Quebec.
+The library is located at 93 Caswell Avenue in Derby Line, Vermont, and 1 rue Church (Church Street) in Stanstead, Quebec.

-The library collection and the opera stage are located in Stanstead, but the main entrance and most opera seats are located in Derby Line.
-Because of this, the Haskell is sometimes called "the only library in the U.S.A. wand visitors must use the U.S. entrance to access the building.
-Patrons from Canada are permitted to enter the United States door without needing to report to customs by using a prescribed route through the sidewalk of rue Church (Church Street), provided that they return to Canada immediately upon leaving the building using the same route.
+The library and the opera stage are in Stanstead, but the main entrance and the majority of the opera seats are in Derby Line.
+As a result, the Haskell is sometimes referred to as "the only library in the United States of America," and visitors must enter the building through the United States entrance.
+Patrons from Canada are permitted to enter the United States door without reporting to customs by following a prescribed route through the sidewalk of rue Church (Church Street), as long as they return to Canada immediately after leaving the building by following the same route.

-The library has a collection of more than 20,000 books in French and English, and is open to the public 38 hours a week.
+The library has over 20,000 books in French and English and is open to the public 38 hours per week.

-Following the Trump travel ban, the library served as a site for international reunions, as it is partly in Canada and partly in the United States.
+Following Trump's travel ban, the library served as a venue for international reunions due to its location in both Canada and the United States.

 Related: Which Canadian Provinces Border With The United States?